 We conduct thorough diligence when we evaluate new investment opportunities, which focus on commercialization capabilities, safety, use of best practice in clinical trials and manufacturing.
-The biopharmaceutical companies and academic and non-profit institutions with which we work typically have well-developed and transparent ESG policies, which seek to benefit wider society through sustainable and ethical business practices.
+The biopharmaceutical companies and academic and not-for-profit institutions with which we work typically have well-developed and transparent corporate responsibility policies, which seek to benefit wider society through sustainable and ethical business practices.